Safety Culture

 Over the past several years, academic research laboratories have received negative attention in the wake of laboratory accidents that resulted in bodily harm and even death of laboratory personnel.
 The glaring issue with these accidents is that they were avoidable had the responsible institutions fostered a strong safety culture.

-In an effort to bolster the safety culture at Eastern Virginia Medical School (EVMS), Environmental Health & Safety (EH&S) partnered with the Campus Safety Health and Environmental Management Association (CSHEMA) to assess the safety climate at EVMS.
-The EVMS Safety Climate Survey Summary 2014 results are now available.
+In an effort to bolster our safety culture, Environmental Health & Safety (EH&S) partnered with the Campus Safety Health and Environmental Management Association (CSHEMA) to assess the safety climate.
+View the EVMS Safety Climate Survey Summary 2014 results.

 References